 - Tea is best kept at room temperature.
 Rapid changes of temperature will damage tea.
 Keep tea away from heaters, air conditioners and windows, especially during the harsher seasons.

 - Make sure to keep tea in a dry place.
 Humidity will ruin tea.

 - Tea absorbs nearby odors and aromas, so keep away from strong spices.
 It is best not to keep tea close to where food gets cooked, or places with a lot of smoke.

 - Make sure to use an airtight container when storing tea.
-Tea exposed to the open air for lengthy periods will lose moisture, flavor and quality.
+Tea exposed to the open air for lengthy periods will lose moisture, flavor, and quality.

 - The best way to store loose leaf tea is in a stainless steel container or in an airtight bag lined with aluminum foil.
 The second best option is a tinted/colored glass container.
-Avoid using clear glass jars to protect tea from being exposed to direct sunlight.
+Avoid using clear glass jars to protect the tea from being exposed to direct sunlight.
 The darker the storage location, the better.